O3Labs/o3-dapi/packages/neo/docs/source/includes/_apiMethods.md

 }
 ```

-The send API can be used for accepting payments from the user in a cryptocurrency that is located on the NEO blockchain.
+The send API can be used for accepting payments from the user in a cryptocurrency that is located on the NEO Legacy blockchain.
 It requires user authentication in order for the transaction to be relayed.
 The transaction will be relayed by the wallet.

 ##### Input Arguments
 | Parameter         | Type     | Description                                                                                                                                        |